Table of contentsClick link to navigate to the desired location

 This content has been automatically translated from Ukrainian.

-First defined by Isaac Asimov in 1941 in the story "I, Robot", the three laws of robotics are mandatory norms of behavior for robots and aim to avoid the possibility of harming people.
-Below is a list of laws (in English and Ukrainian).
+First defined by Isaac Asimov in 1941 in the short story "I, Robot," the three laws of robotics are mandatory norms of behavior for robots and aim to prevent the possibility of causing harm to humans.
+Below is the list of laws (in English and Ukrainian).

 A robot must obey orders given it by human beings except where such orders would conflict with the First Law.